manabie-com/mana-do/README.md

 We're excited that you're interested in joining the Manabie.
 Below are the requirements and explanations for the challenge.

 #### Notes:
-- Our challenge codebase is based on create-react-app with typescript.- We prefer not to use any CSS framework, we want to see your CSS skills :v:.
+- Our challenge codebase is based on create-react-app with typescript.
+We prefer not to use any CSS framework, we want to see your CSS skills :v:.
 - Some tests are required to demonstrate your TDD skills.
 - All provided codes are in this repository.
 Please fork, complete your challenge, and send back your github link (or your can zip and send mail) to us.
 - We judge your codes: